 - Glare-free lighting, cabinets, and low-gloss counter laminate improves usability.

-Most importantly you can design beautiful efficient kitchens that maximize the independence, convenience and changing abilities of all household members.
+By implementing accessible design in your kitchen you can maximize independence, provide added convenience and plan for changing abilities of all household members.

-The Americans with Disabilities Act resulted in ADAAG guidelines for public places and commercial buildings.
+The Americans with Disabilities Act created ADAAG guidelines for public places and commercial buildings.
 When designing an ADA kitchen ADA Accessibility Guidelines provide criteria for multiple things such as turning room and clear floor space allowances for wheelchairs, mounting heights for cabinets as well as countertop and sink clearances.
-A summarized version of these is available at ADA Bathrooms.